outpaddling/LPJS/README.md

     directly routable from all nodes, or could itself be behind a router with NAT (network address translation) using port-forwarding.

+    Hence, any node in the system can be behind a NAT firewall, and could in fact be a virtual machine, a jail, or some other sort of container.

     Note that for best communication performance, all nodes should be on the same subnet, preferably with a dedicated switch used only by cluster nodes.